-- (A) A license agreement from the City is not required for a dock located: - [(1) within the boundaries of a public drainage easement] along Lake Austin, Lady Bird Lake, or Lake Walter E. Long, regardless of any easements or other ownership rights held by the City [if it is constructed in accordance with this article and Chapter 25 12, Article 1 (Uniform Building Code)]. - (B) No living quarters or business, including a marina, may be constructed into or above a lake that is subject to this article, unless the city council approves a license agreement for the use after receiving a recommendation from the Planning Commission. - (C) [(B)] This section does not waive or modify: - (1) any applicable requirements of this title, including the use and site development regulations of this subchapter; or - (2) the City's property interests in the easements and lakebeds identified in Subsection (A), including the right to: - (a) require the immediate removal of a dock or other encroachment that poses a navigation hazard, as authorized by this article; or - (b) require a license agreement for docks or other encroachments into lands over which the City holds an easement or fee simple ownership [limit the review of a site plan for construction of a dock].
+- (A) A license agreement from the City is not required for a dock located [within the boundaries of a public drainage easement] along Lake Austin, Lady Bird Lake, or Lake Walter E. Long, regardless of any easements or other ownership rights held by the City [if it is constructed in accordance with this article and Chapter 25 12, Article 1 (Uniform Building Code)]. - (B) No living quarters or business, including a marina, may be constructed into or above a lake that is subject to this article, unless the city council approves a license agreement for the use after receiving a recommendation from the Land Use Commission. - PART 13.

-PART 12.
 City Code Chapter 25-2, Subpart C, Article 13 (Docks, Bulkheads, and Shoreline Access) is amended to repeal Section 25-2-1178 (Fire Protection) and to amend Section 25-2-1179 (Environmental Protection) to read: